-Later that night, we remembered that a site visitor left a story from this location including how he accessed it and his experience.
-We read it again and decided to give it another try the next day.
+Later that night, we did some research and decided to give it another try the next day.

 This time it was low tide, so we got to see how shallow the reef really was and realized our previous mistake.
 Looking at the beach we discovered that his instructions were a bit confusing as well, but we were determined to get in and try to see what he had seen.
 We went to the far left of the shoreline past the beach along the rocks and noticed a channel that had an exit to the deeper water.
 In a high tide you may be able to swim this channel from the beach, but we had to walk a good distance out over rock before we entered the water.
 The tide was just beginning to come in and there was a rainstorm coming our way, so we quickly chose our route, got on our gear and headed out for an adventure.